lithops-cloud/lithops/config/storage/ceph.md

         secret_key: <ACCESS_KEY>
 ```

-- `endpoint`: The host ip adress where you installed the Redis server.
+- `endpoint`: The host ip adress where you installed the Ceph server.
+Must start with http:// or https://
-- `access_key`, `secret_key`: Access KEy and Secret key provided when you created the user
+- `access_key`, `secret_key`: Access Key and Secret key provided when you created the user